 Skagafjörður is home to many wonderful places for nature lovers and hikers.
 It’s not far from Syðra-Skörðugil to the enchanting and breathtakingly beautiful world of Vesturdalur and Austurdalur, where nothing disturbs the peace except the heavy murmur of the glacial rivers in the massive gorges.
 Mælifell peak (1,147 m / 3,763 ft.) rises into the heavens in the south, a temptation for anyone who enjoys an uphill climb.
 A short distance north of Syðra-Skörðugil (4 km / 2.5 mi) is one of Iceland’s most beautiful turf farms still standing, Glaumbær, which houses an excellent folk museum that gives visitors an insight into the life and conditions of generations past.

 In the region of outlaws, bishops and emigrants

-Highway 75 leads from Syðra-Skörðugil to Sauðárkrókur, the fishing, the industrial and economic centre of the region (21 km / 13 mi).
+Highway 75 leads from Syðra-Skörðugil to Sauðárkrókur, the fishing, industrial and economic centre of the region (21 km / 13 mi).
 From the town, it’s a short drive to Reykjaströnd, where you can take a tour to Drangey, a beautiful island with steep cliffs.
 The island is the fjord’s defining landmark; one of the best-known heroes of the Icelandic Sagas, Grettir, dwelled there during the last years of his life.
-Hólar í Hjaltadal (37 km / 23 mi), a bishopric and educational centre until the end of the 18th century, is also a cosy, beautiful and fascinating place where you can see the oldest stone church in Iceland, among other sites.
-It is now a university.
+Hólar í Hjaltadal (37 km / 23 mi), a bishopric and educational centre until the end of the 18th century, now a university.
+It is a cosy, beautiful and fascinating place where you can among other things see the oldest stone church in Iceland.
 In the village of Hofsós, a little further out from the eastern coast of the fjord, is a unique museum about the western migrations of Icelanders who went to Canada and the US at the end of the 19th century.